 - Establishing effective Waste Management Plan and train employees to follow waste segregation and proper disposal. - Prohibit open burning of any wastes on site. - Proper storage of chemicals and comply with Emergency Response Plan if any incident occurs.

 After mitigation measure, the impact on the wildlife will become less significant.

-Table 6.23.1 after mitigation measures, impact significance on wildlife during operation phase
+After mitigation measures, impact significance on wildlife during operation phase